oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/README.md

 $ dpct --in-root=. -p=./hpl-2.3/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include
 ```
 Description of the options:
- * `--in-root`: provide input files to specify where to locate the CUDA files that needs migration.
+ * `--in-root`: provide input files to specify where to locate the CUDA files that need migration.
  * `-p`: specify compilation database to migrate the whole project.
  * `--out-root`: designate where to generate the resulting files (default is `dpct_output`).
  * `--gen-build-script`: generate the `Makefile.dpct` for the migrated code.